Vivien Endicott-Douglas

-Vivien Endicott-Douglas (born December 10, 1990) is a Canadian actress on stage and screen.
+Vivien Endicott-Douglas (born December 10, 1990) is a Canadian actress.

+Early life

+Endicott-Douglas was born in Toronto to Valerie and Stephen Endicott-Douglas.
+Her younger sister is fellow actress Hannah.

 Career

-Endicott-Douglas is best-known for her role as Marnie in the television series Shoebox Zoo (2004-2005), when she was 14 years old.
+Endicott-Douglas is best-known for her role as Marnie in the television series Shoebox Zoo (2004–2005), when she was 13 years old.
 Her works include films such Finn on the Fly (2008) and the made-for-TV movie Terry (2005), based on the story of Canadian hero Terry Fox.
 Her performance in the indie film The Shape of Rex (2013) led to a nomination for ACTRA Outstanding Female Performance, and she was also nominated for the Dora Mavor Moore Award for Outstanding Performance by a Female for her role in the Rose Napoli play Lo (or Dear Mr. Wells) (2017).

-Personal

-Endicott-Douglas is the older sister of actress Hannah Endicott-Douglas.